Common-ka/godot-cursor-rules/README.md

 - Navigation map access methods
 - Layer-specific property management

-## Migration Guide

-If you're currently using the `.cursorrules` file, consider migrating to the modern `.cursor/rules` system:

-1. Copy the `.cursor` folder to your project
-2. Remove the old `.cursorrules` file
-3. Enjoy better organization and maintainability

 ## Note on Cursor Rules Evolution

 According to the [Cursor documentation](https://docs.cursor.com/context/rules-for-ai):

 > For backward compatibility, you can still use a `.cursorrules` file in the root of your project.
 We will eventually remove .cursorrules in the future, so we recommend migrating to the new Project Rules system for better flexibility and control.

+This repository follows the modern approach using the `.cursor/rules` directory system for better organization and maintainability.

 ---